Can you have two insurance policies on one car?

 Driving without car insurance is illegal and could have devastating consequences.
 That’s why it’s vital that you’re properly covered at all times.
 At the same time, nobody wants to over-insure their vehicle.

-So, can you have two car insurance policies on the same car?
+So, can you have two car insurance policies on one car?
 We take a look.

 Driving without car insurance is illegal and could have devastating consequences.
 That’s why it’s vital that you’re properly covered at all times.
 At the same time, nobody wants to over-insure their vehicle.

-So, can you have two car insurance policies on the same car?
+So, can you have two car insurance policies on one car?
 We take a look.

 Why would I have two car insurance policies on one car?